Log in

 Top Review 22

-I got to know this fragrance at a tasting called workshop in a small perfumery in Cologne.
-I still remember exactly that we were at the fresh scents and the organizing lady spoke of basil.
-Only that there is no basil in it at all! ;-) In the end, this was by far the best fragrance for me out of maybe 15 in total (including brands like Comme de Garcons, Dolce & Gabbana and Diptyque).
-That's why I bought him also without further ado, even without basil!
+I discovered this fragrance at a tasting workshop in a small perfumery in Cologne.
+I still remember that we were exploring fresh scents and the hosting lady mentioned basil.
+Only that there is no basil in it at all! ;-) In the end, this was by far the best scent for me among perhaps 15 total (including brands like Comme de Garcons, Dolce & Gabbana, and Diptyque).
+That's why I quickly bought it, even without basil!

 2 Comments